KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 The cloud is very safe.
 It uses modern processes, best practices and tools.
-Authorisation is managed externally (by Microsoft Azure Active Directory B2C).
+Authorization is managed externally (by Microsoft Azure Active Directory B2C).
 So if you want to hack accounts from KOLIBRI Cloud, then you have to hack Microsoft first.
-Without proper authorisation, it is not possible to get data.
+Without proper authorization, it is not possible to get data.
 You can only query the data assigned to the user.
-This means that a validly authorised user can not see other user's data.
+This means that a validly authorized user can not see other user's data.
 This is even backed up at the database level (role-level feature SQL Server).

 The greatest risk is not that our system (or Microsoft's) or a password is hacked, but that a customer wrongly redistributes the password themselves.